Ketogenic Diet: Your Complete Meal Plan and Supplement Guide

 Here's what you need to know to ace your nutrition and supplementation during the crucial first month of ketogenic dieting, along with a complete sample meal plan!

-Your Must-Have (And Must-Not-Have) Foods
+Your Must-Have (And Must-Not-Have) Keto Food List

 Feeling ready to start buying groceries?
 Slow down there, chief.
 Go through the pantry, fridge, freezer, and secret stashes under the bed, and get rid of foods with any significant carb content.
 In the first few days, you could end up craving them—badly.
 Sorry, no fruit for now.
 Even carrots and onions are too high-glycemic to work with keto, Wittrock says.

 Got that done?
 Cool.
-Now, here are some of the staples you should build your diet around:
+Now, here are some of the staples you should build your ketogenic diet around:

-- Fatty nuts and seeds: Cashews, macadamia nuts, pumpkin seeds
+- Fatty nuts and seeds: cashews, macadamia nuts, pumpkin seeds

 - Whole eggs